|Object ID #||1955.012.014|

 |Description||This is a Prussian Guards helmet (a souvenir of the Great War), called a "Pickelhaube".
 It has a tanned, hard, black leather exterior (boiled leather), that is decorated with a large stamped brass eagle helmet plate at the front.
 The spread-winged eagle has a crown, and its talons are holding a standard / sceptre and an orb with a cross on it.
 There is a "FR" cipher and "Mit Gott Pur Koenig und Vaterland" (With God for King and Fatherland).
 The helmet has a short, down-turned visor, that is trimmed with brass.
 The top of the helmet has a brass finial that has a circular top surface with circular perforations for vent holes.
 The back of the helmet is reinforced with a brass strip.
 There is a curved brass slider which moves to reveal a hole (would this be for a detachable plume?).
 Above the ears are circular brass knobs, that each have a barb.
 The interior of the helmet has red-brown leather flaps.
 There is an intentional hole that allows the helmet to breathe.
 The maker's mark is stamped in black (Mancy & Co., Mainz).
 This helmet was taken from a captured German soldier on the Somme during the First World War c.
 1916).|

 This item was a souvenir of the Great War (later called the First World War, 1914-1918).

 Collected by Arthur Clifford Husband who served overseas in World War I. Brought back to Grey County in 1919.

-Mrs. Charles Husband (Arthur's daughter -in-law), said that she was told that this helmet was taken from a captured German soldier on the Somme during the Great War, c.
+Mrs. Charles Husband (Arthur's father's second wife), said that she was told that this helmet was taken from a captured German soldier on the Somme during the Great War, c.
 1916.
 The Prussian Guards was an infantry unit.
 The war ended in 1918.